TheEdoRan/seuid/README.md

             ms                incremented</code>
 </pre>

-The generator incremented the last characters of the string.
+The generator incremented the last characters of the string for SEUIDs generated in the same millisecond.

+When timestamp changes, a new random part is generated, as the ID is already sequential (and sortable) thanks to the updated time part.

 ## Credits